<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 What if there's still no response?

-Regardless of your initial follow up, you might still not get any decision.
-In such case, keep following up.
-Send the prospective customer follow up emails every couple of days or weeks to continue the sales process.
+Regardless of your initial follow-up, you might still not get a decision.
+In such a case, keep following up.
+Send prospective customers follow-up emails every couple of days or weeks to continue the sales process.

-Considering that demo’s have the second biggest positive impact on a sale, a solid demo playbook is a must have in your sales process.
-Take this guide, turn it into your own and start crushing your demos.
+Considering that demos have the second biggest positive impact on a sale, a solid demo playbook is a must-have in your sales process.
+Take this guide, turn it into your own, and start crushing your demos like the best sales engineers on the planet.

 Erika Desmond